Quantus-Network/explorer/README.md

 ### Adding New Queries
 1. Create query in `src/api/`
-2. Run `yarn gql:compile` to generate types
+2. Run `bun gql:compile` to generate types
 3. Import and use in components

 ### Example Query Structure